Posts

 As I pedaled slowly up a steep mountain road, struggling against the thin air and burning legs, a familiar quote floated into my mind—one that felt more meaningful than ever in that moment: "Life is like riding a bicycle.
 To keep your balance, you must keep moving." — Albert Einstein I’ve heard that quote dozens of times, but during this particular ride, it hit me differently.
 As I pushed through the pain, one pedal stroke at a time, it wasn’t just a nice phrase—it was a lifeline.
 The climb was brutal.
 The altitude was high, the air was thin, and my body was screaming for relief.
 But I didn’t stop.
 I kept moving—slowly, steadily, and stubbornly—until I reached the summit.
 And let me tell you, that feeling at the top?
 It was indescribable.
 It wasn’t just about conquering the mountain—it was about conquering the voice in my head that said, “You can’t.”
 Perseverance: One Pedal Stroke at a Time This ride taught me more than just physical endurance.
 It reminded me that per...

-As we age, joint pain, stiffness, and reduced mobility become more common—and for senior cyclists like me, those issues can get in the way of something we truly love: riding our bikes.
-That’s where acupuncture comes in.
+Last Updated: October 1, 2025 Acupuncture for Senior Cyclists: Pain Relief, Mobility & Recovery Quick Take: Acupuncture can reduce joint pain, ease muscle soreness, and improve mobility for senior cyclists.
+It’s a time-tested tool that helps keep riders active and comfortable well into their 60s, 70s, and beyond. 🚴 Why I Still Use Acupuncture as a Senior Cyclist As we age, joint pain, stiffness, and reduced mobility become more common—and for senior cyclists like me, those issues can get in the way of something we truly love: riding our bikes.
 I’ve been using acupuncture off and on for decades.
-I first gave it a shot back in my 20s when someone told me I could throw away my blood pressure meds if I tried a few sessions.
-I was skeptical—but it worked.
-I was sold.
-And now, in my late 60s, I still rely on acupuncture to keep my joints moving and my body feeling good.
-What Is Acupuncture, Anyway?
-Acupuncture is a traditional Chinese medicine practice that involves placing very thin needles at specific points on the body.
-The goal is to restore balance, reduce pain, and improve overall health.
-While it’s been used in Eastern medicine for centuries, acupuncture has only recently gained more recognition in the Western medical world—and for good reason.
-Why Acupuncture Can Help Senior Cyclists Cycling is great ...
+I first tried it in my 20s, when someone told me I could throw away my blood pressure meds if I gave it a shot.
+I was skeptical—but it worked for awhile.
+And now, in my late 60s, I still rely on acupuncture to keep my joints moving and my body feeling good. ⚕️ What Is Acupuncture?
+Acupuncture is a traditional Chinese medicine practice that involves placing very thin ...

 How to Stay Motivated When Cycling Gets Tough